greggvarona/tmux-power-battery/README.md

 # tmux-power-battery

 A tmux plugin that displays battery information in your tmux status bar.
-Works seamlessly with [tmux-power](https://github.com/wfxr/tmux-power).
+Works seamlessly with [tmux-power](https://github.com/wfxr/tmux-power) (with a bit of tweaks... not shown in this repo).

 ## Features